 We're trialling a new way to reduce waste

-We'll work together with households and businesses in the trial areas to 'transform the norm'.
-By putting even more food scraps into food and garden organics (FOGO) bins instead of rubbish bins, we can reduce costs and create more compost to help grow the food we eat.
+We're working together with households and businesses in the trial areas to 'transform the norm'.
+By putting even more food scraps into food and garden organics (FOGO) bins instead of rubbish bins, we are reducing costs and creating more compost to help grow the food we eat.

-We notified households in trial areas in November 2024 by mail, and again in February 2025.
-If you didn't receive a letter, then you're not in the trial and your bin collections will remain the same.
+Properties in the trial area received a new bin (with red lid and 'transform the norm' sticker) in June 2025.
+If you didn't receive a new bin , then you're not in the trial and your bin collections will remain the same.

 Participant Hub